 Our annual traffic grew to over 2.2 million unique visitors in 2012—up 35 percent from the previous year.
 That tells us Food Safety News is providing much-needed coverage of topics important not only to our core audience of government agency personnel and food industry leaders, but to all individuals who care about the safety of the food supply.

-Food Safety News will enter its fifth year of publication in September 2013.
+Food Safety News will enter its 6th year of publication in September 2014.
 Our reporters will continue to bring you outstanding coverage of topics ranging from policy and politics to foodborne illness outbreaks to sustainability, science and research.
 Your suggestions and comments help inspire us to dig deeper into food issues as we continue to expand our scope, audience, and impact on the dialogue around food in the world today.

 Welcome to the conversation!